 It’s happening more and more.
-I wake up random thoughts floating through my brain.
-I wonder if it’s because this is the only time that I am not being bombarded by “news” or other types of messaging from every part of this world.
-Maybe God is taking the opportunity to filter through the information that’s been thrown at me during a day and pulling out what is worth taking another look at.
+I wake up with random thoughts floating through my brain.
+I wonder if it’s because this is the only time of day where I am not being bombarded by “news” from every part of this world.
+Maybe God is filtering through the information that’s been thrown at me during a day and pulling out what is worth taking another look at.
 I am not sure, but I am beginning to feel that those first few moments of the morning have some of my clearest thoughts of the day.

 So what were my thoughts this morning?
 Well I would think it’s partly due to a movie we watched yesterday.
-Mike had sat down for a moment and popped on the tv and there was a movie already playing called Whitebird.
-We didn’t see the beginning but it was easy to pick up the storyline.
-In short, it is France during World War II and tells the story of a boy and his family who hide a Jewish classmate.
+Mike had sat down for a moment and popped on the tv and there was a movie already playing.
+It was called Whitebird.
+We didn’t see the beginning, but it was easy to pick up the story line.
+It’s set in France during World War II, and tells the story of a boy and his family who hide a Jewish classmate.
 It was a lovely movie, with moments showing the harsh ugliness that can be found in the world, but also the beauty of kindness and sacrifice.
-What struck me most about the move though was the actions of the towns people….both good and bad.
-The actions of everyday neighbors.
+What struck me most about the move though were the actions of the towns people….both good and bad.
+They were the actions of everyday neighbors.

 – The Priest who tried to get his Jewish students to safety.